maikschneider/bw_focuspoint_images/README.md

 3. Include PageTS

-    To add the Focuspoint element to the common tab of the new content element wizard, include the **static PageTS** in the page properties of your root page or manually include `EXT:bw_focuspoint_images/Configuration/PageTS/mod.typoscript`
+    To add the Focuspoint element to the common tab of the new content element wizard, include the **static PageTS** in the page properties or manually include `EXT:bw_focuspoint_images/Configuration/PageTS/wizard.tsconfig`

 4. Define your own wizard fields